 The Anheuser-Busch Brewery is one of America’s most popular tourist destinations.
 And for a good reason.
 It should be your next stop after admiring the Gateway Arch.

-Here, you get to tour the facility and see how some of your favorite beers are brewed.
-At the end of the tour, you get to taste some of these drinks – two glasses of free beer.
+Here, you can tour the facility and see how some of your favorite beers are brewed.
+At the end of the tour, you can taste some of these drinks – two free beer glasses.
 How cool is that?

-You also get to see one of the world’s largest beer collections (over 400 brands) and the Clydesdale horses.
+You also see one of the world’s largest beer collections (over 400 brands) and the Clydesdale horses.
 The horses have been a symbol of the company for over a century.

 Also, if you love animals, the company’s farm (Grant’s Farm) offers more than just the Clydesdale horses.
-Here, you can see incredible animals, including tortoises, elephants, and many beautiful hooved animals.
+You can see incredible animals here, including tortoises, elephants, and many beautiful hooved animals.
 President Ulysses S. Grant once owned this farm.

 See Related: Fun & Best Things to Do in St. Charles, Missouri